CIEMAT-PSA/CSTPlantLib/README.md

 # Concentrating Solar Thermal Plant Library

-A Python framework developed at the _Concentrating Solar Thermal Technologies Unit_ of _CIEMAT-PSA_ for modular simulation of concentrating solar thermal power plants and solar heat applications for industrial processes.
+CSTPlantLib is a Python framework developed at the _Concentrating Solar Thermal Technologies Unit_ of _CIEMAT-PSA_ for modular simulation of concentrating solar thermal power plants, solar heat applications for industrial processes and hybrid solar-thermal energy systems.

+This library is designed for research, engineering studies, and industrial applications requiring flexible quasi-dynamic simulation of solar thermal plants and their subsystems.

 ## Key Features